 Yet this is not a unique history.

-According to a March 2017 Report from the United Nations Refugee Agency, there are more than 5 million Syrian refugees who have fled their country as a result of government crackdowns and internal civil conflict.
+According to a March 2017 Report from the United Nations Refugee Agency, there are more than five million Syrian refugees who have fled their country as a result of government crackdowns and internal civil conflict.
 In addition, there are also Syrian, Iranian, Iraqi refugees being persecuted for being gay, lesbian, bisexual or transgender.
 The number of refugees globally is now at a record high.

-While perhaps refugees from the Middle East gain the most media attention, it is not the only region with a refugee crisis.
+While perhaps refugees from the Middle East gain the most media attention, it is not the only region with a current refugee crisis.
 From Bangladesh to Darfur, millions of people are moving across territories in search of a safe place.
-In fact, Latin America, although less talked about, has faced an alarming refugee crisis and displacement of people in Colombia, Guatemala, Honduras and El Salvador where people have fled violent gangs, guerrillas and government crackdowns.
+In fact, Latin America, although less talked about, has faced an alarming refugee crisis and displacement of people in Colombia, Guatemala, Honduras and El Salvador, where people have fled violent gangs, guerrillas and government crackdowns.

 My own research is on the experience of Jewish refugees from the Arab world in the aftermath of 1948, which will in turn help me understand the causes and conditions — on a global level — that lead to expulsion and exodus.

 Analyzing the history of refugees through a comparative regional approach is essential to addressing the contemporary crises around the globe.
-But moreover, I think it is important to learn how the stories of these refugees have been recorded in history books, how they are preserved in the memory of people and how governments tackle with acknowledging the expulsion of their citizens.
+Moreover, I think it is important to learn how the stories of these refugees have been recorded in history books, how they are preserved in the memory of people and how governments tackle with acknowledging the expulsion of their citizens.
 Countries like Egypt, Yemen and Algeria have yet to recognize the hardship experienced by the Jewish communities in their countries.

 Indeed, failing to recognize particular histories is not unique to these countries.
-For example, China has had a difficult time in recognizing the crackdown of Tiananmen Square, and Turkey has yet to recognize the Armenian genocide, Japan also maintains a sensitive relationship with Koreans who remember the imperial era.
+For example, China has had a difficult time in recognizing the crackdown of Tiananmen Square, and Turkey has yet to recognize the Armenian genocide, Japan also maintains a sensitive relationship with Koreans who remember abuses during the imperial era.
 Israel also has yet to recognize the plight of the Palestinian exodus, and Colombia has yet to account for thousands of displaced and disappeared civilians.

 Overall, the question for the countries of the Middle East is whether they will recognize the plight of the Jewish communities that thrived and contributed so much to their societies in the Arab world.